BLayers#

 Batch via

-will warn if you if your model has plates.
+Batched_Trace_ELBO will warn if your model has plates.

 Reparameterizing#